 Need baking pan conversion?
 Hit this Madeira Cake article on LinsFood.

 Sugee cake, in my opinion, is best served with tea or coffee.
 Given its rather “plain” nature, it’s a perfect accompaniment to a hot drink.
+And if you’re feeling really nostalgic, make some pang susi to go with it!
+You know you want to!

 Despite its light-ish crumb because of the almonds, it is still a pretty sturdy cake.
 So if you wanted, you could use it as a base for a celebration cake.
 Ice it with buttercream or fondant, as you see fit.
 In fact, topping it with royal icing is not an uncommon practice, but I like mine with just a sprinkle of icing sugar.